Incorporated under a Federal Charter in 1974, The Professional Development Institute PDI Inc.

 Heyman Center for Corporate Governance at Cardozo Law School in New York.
 She has been

 a member of Sciences-Po US Foundation in New York and the Board of Governors of

 the University of Ottawa, Canada.
-She is currently an independent director in the board
+Since 2016, she is an independent director

 Euronext Paris and a world leader in apparel and

 accessories that manages the development of a series of renowned Houses